Kv-Lam/ASCII-Terminal-Dungeon-Game/README.md

 Contributors:
 - Kevin Lam (Created combat, inventory, enemies, and player)
-- Sean Sullivan (Created loadRooms, ASCII arts, and rooms.txt as a sample dungeon file to play for the first time)
+- Sean Sullivan (Created loadRooms, ASCII arts [ASCII arts were draw by me and fed into an image converter, which can be found here: https://www.asciiart.eu/image-to-ascii if you would like to make your own.
+As stated below the converter, "The ASCII Art generated from 'Image to ASCII Art' is free to use for any purpose, including personal and commercial projects." ], and rooms.txt as a sample dungeon file to play for the first time)

 This project is a terminal-based text dungeon game based on the MUD lab from CS102 for CS202.
 It applies the same concept of utilizing a pointer to an array of room structures.
 However, it has been built upon to have actual playability by implementing a character, enemies, a somewhat basic combat system, stats, and an inventory with item usage utilizing an unordered_map (hash table).
 Furthermore, the project includes an improved version of the look command to print ASCII room art included inside of the file given via argument line.